 Rules & Regulations

-Tennessee already placed certain regulations on sports betting for when it eventually launches in the state.
-Bettors must be within state lines, which will be verified by geolocation technology.
+Tennessee has already placed some specific regulations on sports betting for when it eventually launches in the state.
+For example, bettors must be within state lines, which will be verified by geolocation technology.
 Also, players need to be at least 21 years of age.

 Some further rules for Tennessee online gambling will bar certain people from participating in sports betting to lower the risk of corruption.
 The following groups will be unable to bet on sports in Tennessee: